Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 .. _grpc-get-account-info:

-.. function:: GetAccountInfo(blockHash: BlockHash, accountAddress: AccountAddress) -> JsonResponse
+.. function:: GetAccountInfo(block_hash: BlockHash, address: AccountAddress) -> JsonResponse

    Get the state of an account in the given block.

-   :param blockHash: The given block.
+   :param block_hash: The given block.
-   :param accountAddress: The account to query.
+   :param address: The account to query.
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
-   :type accountAddress: |grpc-account-address|_
+   :type address: |grpc-account-address|_
    :returns: The state of the account, or ``null`` if either the block hash or account
              address is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?AccountInfo`` (see JSON schema below)